thnnx/Proj_PizzaSales/README.md

 ## Problem Statement

-- Provide and analyze list of Key performance indicator(KPI) using specific metrics to evaluate the business performance for the past 12 months
+- Identify and analyze list of Key performance indicator(KPI) using specific metrics to evaluate the business performance for the past 12 months
   - Total Sales, pizza sold and orders
   - Average value and pizza sold per order
 - Total Orders weekly (day of week) and monthly for the stock inventory